JoshuaOhYQ/BEEE/docs/ETL1023 Analogue Electronic/Rectifier.md

 - Using a **ideal diode model**, during the *positive half-cycle of input voltage*, diode $D_1$ is *forward-biased* and diode $D_2$ is *reverse-biased*.
 Since, it is **ideal diode**, there will be *no voltage drop* across the diode.
 The current path is through $D_1$ and load resistor $R_L$.
 Basically, the output waveform will be $V_S$ same as the *postiive half-cycle of input voltage*.

+- Using a **ideal diode model**, during the *negative half-cycle of input voltage*, diode $D_1$ is *reverse-biased* and diode $D_2$ is *forward-biased*.
+Since, it is **ideal diode**, there will be *no voltage drop* across the diode.
+The current path is through $D_2$ and load resistor $R_L$.
+Basically, the output waveform will be $V_S$ same as the *postiive half-cycle of input voltage*.

+- As a result, the output current during both positive and negative portions of the input cycle through the load will be in the same direction, hence output voltage across load resistor is a full-wave rectified dc voltage.